 The beeswax in this hand mask acts as an artificial skin barrier to lock in moisture.
 It also helps give the mask a thicker, creamier texture.

-Interestingly, this study found creams containing beeswax to be more effective than commercial barrier creams in dental lab technicians with dermatitis.
+Interestingly, this study found creams containing beeswax to be more effective than commercial barrier creams for dermatitis on the hands.

 So if you struggle with irritation or eczema, you may want to try incorporating beeswax into your hand care routine.